What dismantling the Postal Service will do to American cities

 Many post office branches built in the last 30 years are cheap and formulaic skeletons of their prior incarnations.
 You can find them in strip malls.

 These bland buildings align with corporate imperatives that excise certain design elements for the sake of economic efficiency.
-Solid wood, high ceilings, natural light or design particulars in tune with local conditions are usually the first to go.
-This happens even though, as a public good, the USPS cannot technically – nor should it ethically – compete with private companies.
+Solid wood, high ceilings, natural light, or design particulars in tune with local conditions are usually the first to go.
+This happens even though, as a public good, the USPS cannot technically—nor should it ethically—compete with private companies.

 What are we left with when collective anchors are no longer designed as aspirational, creative places for public life to play out?
 Can you find a contextually designed FedEx store that reflects the same kinds of optimism and durability of early U.S. post offices?